 - Proper ladies get married in white.
 Because you are an unspoiled virgin(sure you are).
 This has been the norm for ages, and you can see it everywhere.
 Even Madonna marries in white.

 - A real Prince Charming comes riding on a white horse.
 Because the good guys don't drive a black Beamer.

 - Babies are baptized in a white dress.
 Because mothers are tainted for life, the lost innocence is passed on to the newborn baby.

 All good and well, but we sadly also found a few less fun associations with the color white:

-• Telling a white lie means that you are lying about a small or less important matter to for example not hurt someone.
-Now this doesn't sound so bad but it's still a lie, and you are also being a kiss ass.
+- Telling a white lie means that you are lying about a small or less important matter to, for example, not hurt someone.
+Now this doesn't sound so bad but it's still a lie, and you are often being a shoelicker in the process.

 We explained the 'why white' part pretty clearly now, right?
 Then we'll move on to clothing, that is after all what we are all about.
 Like the white shirt, for one.